General Cache Information

 Avada Cache

-This is located in the Avada Global Options, at Performance > Reset Avada Caches.
+To clear the Avada cache, head to Performance > Reset Avada Caches, in the Avada Global Options.
 This resets all Dynamic CSS & Dynamic JS, cleans-up the database and deletes the uploads/fusion-styles and uploads/fusion-scripts folders.

 How To Clear Plugin Cache